Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/terraform-issue-triage.md

 **The following issues can be filed in a Terraform repository**:

 - **AVM Module Issue**: Issues specifically related to an existing AVM module, such as feature requests, bug and security bug reports.
-- **AVM Question/Feedback**:Generic feedback and questions, related to existing AVM module, the overall framework, or its automation (CI environment).
+- **AVM Question/Feedback**: Generic feedback and questions, related to existing AVM module, the overall framework, or its automation (CI environment).

 Do **NOT** file the following types of issues in a **Terraform repository**, as they **MUST** be tracked in the **AVM repo**: